 Waves open up the season Friday, Feb.
 17 as they host Oklahoma at 2 p.m.
 PT.

-A Southern California native with 18 years of collegiate coaching experience, Jon Strauss is at the start of his fourth year as Pepperdine's pitching coach and recruiting coordinator in 2013.
+A Southern California native with 18 years of collegiate coaching experience, Jon Strauss is at the start of his fifth year as Pepperdine's pitching coach and recruiting coordinator in 2014.
 He was named to this position in the summer of 2009.

 In his first season coaching along the Pacific Coast Highway, Strauss guided one of the finest weekend pitching rotations in all the West Coast Conference.
 Hurlers Matt Bywater, Cole Cook and Robert Dickmann combined for 19 wins, a 3.12 ERA, 296.2 innings pitched, 13 complete games, seven shutouts and 240 strikeouts; and each of them won at least one WCC Pitcher of the Week Award.